TryGhost/nodecmsguide/content/projects/cockpit.md

 typeofcms: "API Driven"
 supportedgenerators:
   - All
-description: Cockpit is a self-hosted headless and api-driven CMS
+description: Simple Content Platform to manage any structured content
 ---

 ## Cockpit

-Cockpit is awesome if you need a flexible content structure but don't want to be limited in how to use the content.
-Cockpit is a perfect match if you want to support multiple devices or need a content management UI for static site builders.
-Build unique applications and let Cockpit feed them with content.
+Cockpit is a headless CMS with an API-first approach that puts content first.
+It is designed to simplify the process of publication by separating content management from content consumption on the client side.

+Cockpit is focusing just on the back-end work to manage content.
+Rather than worry about delivery of content through pages, its goal is to provide structured content across different channels via a simple API.

+### Key features
+- Manage flexible content models.
+There are no pre-defined content models.
+Define the content model yourself.
+- Uncluttered UI.
+Cockpit offers you a modern and simple user interface.
+- One system, consume it the way you want.
+Receive your content via a simple API.